 - Wax Moths: If you notice webbing across cells in your honeycomb, then you most likely have a wax moth infestation.
 The larvae of this moth will eat through the wax that makes up your comb so you need to get rid of them quickly.

-- American Foulbrood: This is a fatal disease that can doom your entire apiary.
-It is caused by a spore forming bacteria.
+- American Foulbrood: This fatal disease can doom your entire apiary.
+It is caused by spore-forming bacteria.
 Colonies with American Foulbrood must be destroyed.
-AFB kills the larvae of the bees so check the brood chamber for patchy, dark, or sunken in brood cells with dead larvae inside.
+AFB kills the larvae of the bees so check the brood chamber for patchy, dark, or sunken brood cells with dead larvae inside.
 There is typically an awful smell in infected hives as well.

 The Queen & Healthy Brood

 Look for eggs in brood cells.
 Eggs look like single grains of rice within the cell.

 Try to find the queen.
 You don’t have to work too hard to find her… If you find fresh eggs in the brood cells, then you know she is there and active and you don’t have to keep searching